 Trying to keep employees motivated and engaged?
 Promote recognition and good performance through SNS announcements.
 Employees can congratulate each other, building an environment of team work and encouraging peer-to-peer feedback.
 The more engaged your employees, the more likely they are to stay.

 The use of social media can reduce turnover as well.
-Big data firm, Evolv, tracked employee performance alongside social media use and found that digital connectivity increased retention.
+Big data firm, Evolv, tracked employee performance alongside social media use and found that digital connectivity increased employee retention.
 The study, focused on hourly workers in the U.S. and from a sample size of about 39,000, found, “The employees who used 1 to 4 social networking sites on a weekly basis stayed at their jobs longer than their peers.”
 And more interesting, the “ultra-social” employees that used more than 5 social networks, had higher sales than their colleagues.